Atmos4/q.js/README.md

 `q.js` is a tiny jQuery alternative.

+_`q.js` is heavily inspired by [ki.js](https://github.com/dciccale/ki.js), the main difference being improvements in byte size and tooling._

 ## Usage

 Include `q.js` with a script tag in the `head` of your HTML: